togawa28/mousestyles/doc/source/report/dynamics.rst

 4. Simluation:

 Use the Transition Model generated to simluate a typical mouse day for a typical strain.
-The simulation is time sensitive which means the simulation mouse is generated depend on the time interval chosen in the transition model.
+The simulation is time sensitive which means the simulation mouse is generated depending on the time interval chosen in the transition model.
 The time interval length is optimized in the future analysis so as the generate the best fake mouse for each strain.

 ::